Riffs and Runs For Beginners — ANYONE Can Do Them!

 The A minor pentatonic scale would use the following notes:

 A, C, D, E, G, and A.

 There are several ways to form riffs and runs, but the major and minor pentatonic scales are the most common and used a ton in blues and rock.

-Our exercises today will all use the major pentatonic scale, but it’s good to know both major and minor versions for future reference.
+Most will use the major pentatonic scale, but it’s good to know both major and minor versions for future reference.